 - first_visit: Was it the first time this particular user has been on the site or the app?
 If so, the first_visit event will fire.

 Enhanced Measurement Events are really where GA4 starts to show some of its value.
-These are events that would require help from Google Tag Manager and / or a developer with a Universal Analytics property.
+Eeven though some of them are a bit limited (such as the scroll example above), these are events that would require help from Google Tag Manager and / or a developer with a Universal Analytics property.

 You can access Enhanced Measurement Events by going to Admin (gear icon) and then Data Streams and then select your web data stream.
 Here’s what you’ll see:

 These are the names of the events you can track with Enhanced Measurement.
 Each can be turned on or off by simply selecting the event.